erccarls/GammaLike/README.md

 The focus of this software is twofold.
 First, efficiency.
 The fermi science tools are prohibitively slow when working with large regions of interest.
 GammaLike can perform full-sky likelihood fits to fermi data in only a few minutes at .25 degree resolution.
 Second, is ease of use.
 After supplying flux maps, GammaLike automatically performs convoutions against instrumental response functions and supports arbitrary binning, masking, and pixel weighting schemes.
 Written in pure python, it is also easy to add new functionality.

-Package documentation is available at xxxxxxxxxxxxxxxx
+Package documentation is available at http://planck.ucsc.edu/gammalike/html/

 Features include: